kamranmunawar/Capstone/function_1/README.md

-For this project, I try four different types of codes.
+For this function, I try four different types of codes.
 I found BO_UCB_1 most successful in finding maximum observation.
 Following are details of the code files in this folder.

 ## Initial codebase